musement/api-documentation/README.md

 The current latest version is: `3.0.0`

 When you start a new project that uses _Musement API_ set `X-Musement-Version` to the current latest version.
-This assure that the model in the response will be stable with time.
-If you don't set the header the server will alwayas returns the latest version.
+This assures that the model in the response will be stable with time.
+If you don't set the header the server will always return the latest version.

 When a new version is released you can check the documentation and choose to upgrade your header or remain with your version.
-You can also specify different version for different calls.
-But we discourage this practice.
+You can also specify different versions for different calls, but we discourage this practice.

 ##### _Example_